matheus-cintra/serverless-crud-dynamodb/README.md

 -->

-# Serverless Framework AWS NodeJS Example
+# Serverless Framework AWS NodeJS API with CRUD operations

-This template demonstrates how to deploy a NodeJS function running on AWS Lambda using the traditional Serverless Framework.
-The deployed function does not include any event definitions as well as any kind of persistence (database).
-For more advanced configurations check out the [examples repo](https://github.com/serverless/examples/) which includes integrations with SQS, DynamoDB or examples of functions that are triggered in `cron`-like manner.
-For details about configuration of specific `events`, please refer to our [documentation](https://www.serverless.com/framework/docs/providers/aws/events/).
+This repository demonstrates how to implements a simple CRUD operation to a fictional database of customers using the Serverless Framework with AWS Lambda and DynamoDB.
 ## Usage

 ### Deployment